 Nine to twelve months

 All babies should be fed formula or breast milk for at least a full year, so don’t stop the formula quite yet!
-Here’s how much formula Baby will need as he gets ready to celebrate his first birthday.
+Here’s how much formula Baby will need as they get ready to celebrate their first birthday.

 - Frequency of feeding: 2-3 feedings in 24 hours